raivokolde/seqlm/README.md

 For more information use `?seqlm` in R.

 Optionally one can visualise the results using `seqlmreport` command that visualises the identified regions and creates a html page to show them.
 The main input for this function is the result of `seqlm` and the three objects described above.
+There are additional options to control the appearance of the plots, see `?seqlmreport` for details.

 Example
 -------